jasmine-smith8/stem-project-walkthrough/tests/unit-test-guide.md

 ### How to Install pytest-cov

 **Step 1:** Make sure your virtual environment is activated.
-If you see `(.venv)` at the beginning of your terminal prompt, it's activated.
+If you see `(venv)` at the beginning of your terminal prompt, it's activated.
 If not, run:
 ```bash
 source .venv/bin/activate
 ```